cgwire/kitsu/docs/configure-kitsu/README.md

 ## Studio Workflow: Create a New Task Type

 Let's create all the **Task Types** we need to do and track our production.
-It could be for the assets, shots, sequences, episode or edit.
+It could be for the assets, shots, sequences, episodes, or edits.

 On the main menu ![Main menu](../img/getting-started/main_button.png) select